 I had many jobs where there were Red flags after being hired, but I was too optimistic and forgiving to recognize them.
 I hope you learn from the mistakes I made.

-- Company says after hiring they will move to another state – Again when I interviewed I was not told that they would be moving to another state.
-I would not have accepted the consulting job if I was expected to greatly increase my travel time by 4 times the amount.
-Even though I asked where I would be expected to work at.
+- The company says after hiring they will move to another state – Again when I interviewed I was not told that they would be moving to another state.
+I would not have accepted the consulting job if I had expected to greatly increase my travel time by 4 times the amount.
+Even though I asked where I would be expected to work.

-- Company doesn’t fire the last guy you are supposed to replace – In interview I was told the guy I was supposed to replace would be let go.
+- Company doesn’t fire the last guy you are supposed to replace – In an interview, I was told the guy I was supposed to replace would be let go.
 Imagine my surprise when he was still there.
-They never did fire him and eventually it was clear that the long commute just wasn’t worth it.
+They never did fire him and eventually, it was clear that the long commute just wasn’t worth it.

-- Company lies about the promises they made verbally in interview – In one job I was told that I would be able to select the car that the company would provide from a list of available cars.
+- The company lies about the promises they made verbally in the interview – In one job I was told that I would be able to select the car that the company would provide from a list of available cars.
 I never did get that option.
-Instead I was given the oldest and in worst shape car to do my job.
+Instead, I was given the oldest and in the worst shape car to do my job.
 It was unreliable and so were the next three cars they put me in.
 Again I don’t really care which car I drove, but if you make a promise you should keep it or not make it.

-- Company reduces my salary and job responsibilities and then when I leave asks what they can do to make me stay – One job hired me for a salary of X and then said that I didn’t have the skills for X and paid me less.
+- The company reduced my salary and job responsibilities and then when I leave asks what they could do to make me stay – One job hired me for a salary of X and then said that I didn’t have the skills for X and paid me less.
 When I left to get a job that offered me $20,000 more they said that I had a 98% approval rating from everyone and that they wanted me to stay.
 I asked if they could match the salary and they said they could not.
-I was always doing the work of the original level.
+I was always doing the work at the original level.
 Why would I accept a salary cut?
 It was one of my first jobs and I did not have the confidence I should have had.
 My mistake.

-- Company increases my salary $10,000 and then lets me go soon after – One company increased my salary $10,000 and then let me go soon after.
+- Company increases my salary by $10,000 and then lets me go soon after – One company increases my salary by $10,000 and then lets me go soon after.
 I hadn’t messed up, they were financially pressured and had to make ends meet.
 They outsourced the IT department and my manager said I did a great job.
 I didn’t ask for that salary, and even though I appreciated it, I would have rather stayed and got it and had to leave.

-- Company tells me I am now a manager but never paid me the difference and then lets me go the next week – One company had mass layoffs and let lots of people go.
-If a company tells you how valued you are, tells you that you are a manager and then lets you go the next week it is hard to accept.
+- The company tells me I am now a manager but never pays me the difference and then lets me go the next week – One company had mass layoffs and let lots of people go.
+If a company tells you how valued you are, tells you that you are a manager, and then lets you go the next week it is hard to accept.
 If a company expects you to work extra and not pay you, it is clear they don’t really value you.